uw-dims/dims-sr/dashboarduidesign.rst

 This information in turn drives the creation of UI mockups (also included) which serve as the basis for the final design implementation.
 JIRA tickets (user stories and tasks) to perform the implementation are derived from this document.
+Where mockups are not available, screenshots are shown.

 This is a work-in-progress and will be updated frequently.
 Items still to be decided are TBD.
 Items to be added are TBA.
 Questions are asked where